Sunshine with above-average temperatures this afternoon

 TODAY:

-Cloud cover dissipates in the late morning hours as high pressure gains control of the area.
+Cloud cover dissipates in the late morning hours as high pressure gains control of the Twin Tiers.
 This is followed by abundant sunshine and dry, comfortable weather by lunchtime.
-Highs reach close to 40 degrees.
+Highs reach near 40 degrees.

 TONIGHT: